 Other sites like Airbnb or VRBO offer good options, as well.

 Alamo Rent a Car is a solid option.
-Just as a tip, you can save 5% on your rental car bill by paying upfront, which is great if you are heading to a PLL game that you have absolutely zero intention of missing.
+Just as a tip, you can save 5% on your rental car bill by paying upfront, which is great if you are heading to a PLL game this summer that you have absolutely zero intention of missing.

 National car rentals are another good choice.
 Right now, National is offering a deal through January 15, 2020, for $20 off of your weekly base rate.
 They do require a five-day minimum rental and it is only applicable for Economy to Fullsize cars but this makes a great option if you are traveling a few states away to visit your student and want to catch a couple of games while you are out there.

-Southwest Airlines has some pretty good deals on flights and is a fairly decent airline to fly on.
+Southwest Airlines has some pretty good deals on flights and is a solid airline to fly on.
 If you use Southwest frequently for work or for traveling for lacrosse, consider signing up for their Rapid Rewards program where you can earn points by flying on Southwest or by making purchases through their partners.
 If you’re short a few points on a big reward, you can also buy points to help you get that big discount.

 Hopefully, this guide has given you some ideas for travel this lacrosse season and has offered some good deals to help you save on travel costs.
 It’s looking to be another fantastic year of lacrosse!